 How to Get Started with the Candida Cleanse

 Advocates of the candida diet recommend getting a candida clearance before starting the candida diet.
 The cleanse is a temporary diet that advocates say eliminates toxins from the body and stress from the digestive tract.

 Even without scientific proof, a Candida cleanse can prepare your body for the Candida diet.

 No human studies have proven the benefits or effectiveness of cleanses and detox diets.
 Two of the standard body cleansing methods are:

 - Drinking lots of fluids like bone broth and water

-- Consuming a vegetable-only diet like steamed veggies and salads accompanied by a small portion of protein across the day.
+- Consuming a vegetable-only diet like steamed veggies and salads accompanied by a small portion of daily protein.

 Body cleanses can trigger negative symptoms in some people at the beginning, like headaches, fatigue, sleep pattern disruptions, and mood swings.

-Your candida cleanse should not exceed a few days.
-After completing the cleanse, you can get started with the candida diet meal plan.
+Your candida cleanses should not exceed a few days.
+After the cleanse, you can start with the Candida diet meal plan.